prestodb/presto/presto-product-tests/README.md

 ## Running tests

 Product tests are not run as part of the maven build process.
-To start them use run following command:
+To run them use the following command:

 ```
 presto-product-tests/bin/run_on_docker.sh <profile> -x quarantine,big_query